 It is extremely important to gather financial documentation before you separate and file for divorce.
 While you may be able to obtain much of this information afterward, it is typically easiest to ensure that you can get copies of all the documents you need when you are still sharing a home with your spouse.
 You should make copies of all of the following:

 Gathering financial information can be extremely helpful when it is time to divide marital property.
 Financial information like the items mentioned above will be necessary for the court to determine what an equitable distribution of marital property will look like.
 Obtaining copies of these materials can also help to ensure that neither spouse attempts to hide assets.

 Whether you are still living with your spouse and only considering filing for divorce at this point, or you are currently separated from your spouse, you can easily begin the process of tracking your expenses to come up with a budget you will need.
 You should keep careful track of family income and household expenses.
 You should also, where possible, plan for any future expenses.
 This means maintaining detailed notes about bills, food costs, home maintenance, clothing, entertainment, transportation, childcare, and any other expenses.
 If you know an expensive home appliance will need to be replaced in the near future, include that on your list of future expenses.
 Likewise, if you know your family takes a vacation every summer, you can include those costs in your planned future expenses.

 Of course, this kind of tracking is more beneficial the earlier you start doing it.
 By knowing precisely what your monthly household expenses are likely to be, your attorney can take those expenses and your monthly income into account when negotiating a property settlement and determining whether you should seek spousal maintenance.

 If you need assistance planning for your divorce or beginning the process, an experienced divorce attorney in Chicago can help.
-Contact the Arami Law Office for more information about our services.
+Contact Arami Law, Inc. for more information about our services.